 1. Merchants will try to sell you slingshots to scare off the wild baboons who putter around the area.
 You don’t need a slingshot, a giant stick does the trick.
-But also, these baboons don’t give a damn about your presence, if you leave them alone they’ll do the same.
+But also, these baboons could care less about your presence, if you leave them alone they’ll do the same.

 2. Bring a raincoat.
-I rented one once I got onsite for $2 USD and it’s a MUST.
-Especially if you want to cross the scary bridge of death and horror (refer to vlog below re: death bridge).
-Seriously, the entire time I felt like I was in a shower.
-Bring a raincoat and an extra pair of socks.
+I rented one once I got there for $2 USD and it’s a MUST, especially if you want to cross the scary bridge of death and horror (refer to vlog below in regards to death bridge).
+If you go anywhere near the falls, it’ll feel like you’re in a shower so bringing an extra pair of socks would be smart too.

 The day after my day trip to the falls, I took a bike tour around Livingstone, an activity I also highly recommend.
 My tour guide and I cycled around the entire city.
-He told me historical stories about the Livingstone railway, the contrast between the different communities, and we discovered hidden roads that barely had any people and nature as far as the eye could see.
+He told me historical stories about the Livingstone railway, the contrast between the different communities, and discovered hidden roads with barely any people on them and nature as far as the eye could see.

 Below are the gorgeous and intelligent grade 6 girls I spent my two weeks with, and I miss them already.
 They were cooperative and energetic, a teachers dream, really.
 Check out Girl Impact if you want to get involved with the wonderful volunteer organization that took such great care of me while I was in Livingstone.